The 12 Best Heat Press Machines And Ultimate T Shirt Press Guide

 - cap, mug, & label press machines

-And, as with the MPress, you know you are getting a machine that has been tested, gone through a quality control process, and comes with access to heat press tech support.
+And, as with the MPress, you know you are getting a machine that has been tested, gone through a quality control process, and comes with access to support.

 One of the great things about some Black Series machines is the extra lever on the top of the platen.
 You are able to hold this down while opening the machine, which supports the press and stops it from jolting upwards!